JustinData/GA-WDI-Work/w05/Aby/blabber/project.md

 Scope: New project.
 Make a twitter clone for GA.
 Call it Blabber.

 User stories:
 1.)
-A user joins the site in order to send messages to friends in GA.
+A user can create an account.
 2.)
-A user adds GA friends to message.
+A user can sign in to the website.
 3.)
-A user writes a "direct" message to one friend to keep it private.
+A user can sign out of the website.

 Obstacles: